mecmartini/soulweb-docs/docs/drupal/drupal_vm.md

 ## Build Drupal VM from existing Drupal project

-This is in the scenario where you have an existing existing drupal project (`composer based`) on `git` and you want to start a new `Drupal VM` to local development.
+This is in the scenario where you have an existing existing drupal project (`composer` based) on `git` and you want to start a new `Drupal VM` to local development.

 #### 1. Download
 Clone the `Drupal VM` project.
-From a `Terminal` run:
+From the `Terminal` run:

     git clone https://github.com/geerlingguy/drupal-vm.git yourprojectnamevm